 There’s absolutely nothing wrong with white, pastel, or neutral walls, but if you’re playing it safe just because you fear dark paint will turn your bedroom into a cave, take heart.
-No matter how dark you go, you can still have a bedroom that’s airy, glamorous, contemporary… whatever style you like best.
-The secret is balancing strong color against the rest of the room’s décor.
+No matter how dark you go, you can still have a bedroom that’s airy, glamorous, or contemporary...whatever style you like best.
+The secret is balancing the strong wall color against the rest of the room’s décor.

 One thing you’ll notice in just about every bedroom with dark walls, like the gorgeous gray-walled room featured here, is a white ceiling.
 This prevents a closed-in, cave-like vibe and helps maintain an airy feeling throughout the room.
-And you can create the same effect with light-colored flooring.Continue to 2 of 8 below.
+You can create the same effect with light-colored flooring, too.Continue to 2 of 8 below.

 02 of 08